coops257/consentuaBlog/_posts/2018-05-11-Consentua-Roadmap.md

 ## Now on Trello

-Taking a leaf out of some [others books](https://trello.com/b/bnAC4rtd/pixelme-roadmap) (thank you Pixelme!) and in the interests of transparency the Consentua team is pleased to release in public the [Consentua Roadmap](https://trello.com/b/AktQXrOh/consentua-roadmap).
+Taking a leaf out of some [other's books](https://trello.com/b/bnAC4rtd/pixelme-roadmap) (thank you Pixelme!) and in the interests of transparency the Consentua team is pleased to release in public the [Consentua Roadmap](https://trello.com/b/AktQXrOh/consentua-roadmap).

-We invite comments and votes for promoting changes on existing cards.
-As well adding cards for new functions, enhancements that we can add to Consentua over time.
+We invite comments and votes for promoting changes on the existing cards.
+As well sugestons for new functions and  enhancements that we can add to Consentua over time.

 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2018-05-11-Consentua-Roadmap/Consnetua-trellroadmap.PNG" alt="img center">